xpmethod-workshops/dh-core/README.md

 ---
 title: "DH Core Skills and Foundations"
-where: "Bobst Library, New York University"
+where: "NYU Bobst Library, Room 619"
 when: "May 29th 2015, 9:30am--4pm"
 who: "Dennis Tenen (Columbia)"